 Some of golf greatest players have lifted the Claret Jug as Open Champions, with winners including Harry Vardon, Arnold Palmer, Jack Nicklaus and Tom Watson.

-Open Championship Betting Tips for 2019
+The Open Championship Betting Tips

 The Open Championship is the oldest of golf’s major championships.
 The tournament continues to make history though this year as it makes its first return to Northern Ireland for the first time since 1951.